gdeol4/neongenes/_posts/2022-05-12-RNA-Seq-analysis-with-DESeq2.md

 The experimental design:

 * There are four sample groups being tested:

     1. Normal control mice (wild type) with and without fibrosis

     2. Smoc2 over-expressing mice with and without fibrosis.

 * There are three biological replicates for all normal samples and four replicates for all fibrosis samples.

 ### Tools used

-Differential expression analysis: tools While there are a large number of statistical packages developed for DE analysis, DESeq2 and EdgeR are two of the most popular tools.
-Both tools use the negative binomial model to model the raw count data, employ similar methods, and typically, yield similar results.
-Both are pretty stringent and have a good balance between sensitivity and specificity.
-Limma-Voom is another set of tools often used together for DE analysis, while also a good method, it can be a bit less sensitive for smaller sample sizes.
-We will be using DESeq2 for the DE analysis, which has an extensive vignette available to help with questions.

 ``` r
 #Load library for DESeq2